We all know what an amazing marketing tool Instagram can be.

 In this post, we will discuss these specific types of videos you can post to Instagram.

 All of these Instagram video formats contain video content.
 But each has its own specifics, both on when to use what platform as well as the video format.
-These include Instagram video sizes, length restrictions, aspects, etc.
+These include Instagram post sizes, length restrictions, aspects, etc.

 Before we look into the details on how these types of videos are used, what the requirements are, and anything else you might want to know before getting started on creating your Instagram video, it’s best to understand two key terms in the field: aspect ratio and size.